NREL/TrafficVolumeEstimation/data_pipeline/README.md

 ## Run the code

+After retrieving and preparing the data:

-1. Specify the values in `DefaultValues.R` script
+1. Specify the values in [`DefaultValues.R`](https://github.com/NREL/TrafficVolumeEstimation/blob/master/data_pipeline/DefaultValues.R) script

 1. Run `Rscript JoinStationsWithVolume.R` to join the station table with the traffic volume table and output the joined data at `volume_24hr.rds`.
 A data log is created and saved at `data_log.rds`.